 - 1/4 tsp Dried Parsley

-- Make the quinoa.
-Add 1/2 cup quinoa + 1 cup water to a small pot and cook according to package directions.
+- Cook the quinoa: Add 1/2 cup quinoa + 1 cup water to a small pot and cook according to package directions.

-- While the quinoa cooks, prep all the other ingredients and set aside.
+- Prep the veggies: While the quinoa cooks, prep all the other ingredients and set aside.

-- Prepare the salad dressing.
+- Make the vinaigrette: Rub the herbs in between your fingers to release the oils and mellow the herbs.
 Add all the ingredients to a mason jar or a jar with a tight fitting lid.
 Shake until well combined.
+Set aside.

-- Make the salad.
-Toss all the salad components into one large serving bowl, minus the dressing, or divide up into four small individual bowls.
+- Assemble the salad: Toss all the salad components into one large serving bowl, minus the dressing, or divide up into four small individual bowls.

-- Drizzle the salad dressing over top right before serving.
+- Serve: Drizzle the salad dressing over top right before serving.

 - Prep Time: The prep time is included in the cook time.